LeonS0ft/Pulse-Proximity-Platform/docs/02-platform/02-installation.md

 ## Configuration file

-In the root directory, copy `.env.example` to `.env` and open the file with a text editor.
+Copy `core/.env.example` to `.env` and open the file with a text editor.

 > In Windows, you have to enter a space and a dot after `.env` to rename the file.
 Like this: `.env .` and press enter.